farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 ...
 ```

 If messages like these are appearing, replication is working as expected.
+Any other messages can usually be ignored.

 #### Connecting to Postgres